Saidyaqub1234/Saidyaqub1234/README.md

 Sadat
 - 👋 Hi, I’m @Saidyaqub1234
-- 👀 I’m interested in ...
+- 👀 I’m interested in web devolpment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning laravel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me in email saidyaqubsadat15@gmail.com

 <!---
 Saidyaqub1234/Saidyaqub1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.